Both parties must be present to obtain a marriage license. Each individual is required to provide a valid government-issued photo I.D., such as a

-A copy of a divorce decree is not required.
-No blood test is required.
+A copy of a divorce decree is not required; blood tests are not required.

-will receive your marriage license and can be married on the same day
+You will receive your marriage license on the same day you apply for the license, and can be married on the same day, if you have made arrangements with an

-you apply for it.
-An unused marriage license expires one year from the
+license expires one (1) year from the date of purchase.

 Marriage License / Age Requirements